 There's also a rumor based on a Barclay analysis that says that Wi-Fi 6E could come to the iPhone 15.
 Apple analyst Ming-Chi Kuo has further corroborated this rumor.
 There's also talk of the iPhone 15 Pro and iPhone 15 Ultra getting USB 3.2 speeds go along with the USB-C port.

-Similarly, one of our big iPhone 15 wish list items is for faster wired charging than the 20W current iPhones offer; certainly an iPhone 15 Ultra will need to challenge the faster charging speeds you'll find in top Android phones.
+One of our big iPhone 15 wish list items is for faster wired charging than the 20W current iPhones offer; certainly an iPhone 15 Ultra will need to challenge the faster charging speeds you'll find in top Android phones.
+Fortunately, Apple could be bringing 35W charging to the iPhone 15 series.
+That's still slower than rivals, but we'd still be happy with this for a speed increase.

 iPhone 15 Ultra software

-It's a safe bet that the iPhone 15 Ultra will run the latest version of Apple's iOS when it ships, and that's expected to be iOS 17.
-But what shape iOS 17 will be in is anybody's guess at this point.
+It's a safe bet that the iPhone 15 Ultra will run the latest version of Apple's iOS when it ships, and that's going to be iOS 17.
+This update brings with it new features like a Journal app, StandBy mode and updates to AirDrop, Messages and more.

 iPhone 15 Ultra outlook

-That said, if Apple is planning an iPhone Ultra — whether this year or in 2024 — it's going to have to come up with improvements that match that kind of name and the higher price the new phone is almost certain to command.
-A super-fast A17 Bionic processor packed with RAM and equipped with at least 256GB of storage is a good starting point, and we'd expect such a device to charge faster than 20W, which would almost necessitate a move to USB-C. Cameras remain a strong point for Apple, but improving the telephoto lens would shore up one of the few weaknesses the iPhone has relative to the rest of the best camera phones.
+If Apple is planning an iPhone Ultra — whether this year or in 2024 — it's going to have to come up with improvements that match that kind of name and the higher price the new phone is almost certain to command.
+A super-fast A17 Bionic processor packed with RAM and equipped with at least 256GB of storage and USB-C charging above 20W is a good starting point.
+Cameras remain a strong point for Apple, but improving the telephoto lens would shore up one of the few weaknesses the iPhone has relative to the rest of the best camera phones.